What is ICCROM-ATHAR?

-The course is intended for 15 – 20 participants with varied profiles (archaeologists, architects, art historians, collections and site managers, conservators-restorers, conservation scientists, curators, directors of museums, gallery and archive professionals, etc.) from the Arab states.
-Other professionals from relevant disciplines are also encouraged to apply (e.g., humanitarian aid, military, police, NGOs).
+The course is intended for 15 – 20 heritage professionals working in the Arab states, including archaeologists, architects, art historians, collections and site managers, conservators-restorers, conservation scientists, curators, directors of museums, gallery and archive professionals, etc. Other professionals from relevant fields are also encouraged to apply (e.g., humanitarian aid, military, police, NGOs).
 Admission to the course will be subject to selection criteria including:

-- Professional background: at least a BA in a relevant field of study.
+- Professional background: at least a Bachelor degree in a relevant field of study.

 - Letter of intent: candidates are requested to provide a letter stating clearly the reasons for applying to the course, what they hope to learn from it, and how it will benefit them and their institution, country, or future employer.

 - Employment: priority is given to professionals affiliated with institutions working in relevant fields.

-- Work experience: those who have already gained at least 2 years of practical or research experience in the field will have priority.
+- Work experience: those who have already gained at least two years of practical or research experience in the field will have priority.

 Please use the application form available on this web site.
 Applications should be endorsed by the relevant ministry or entity in the candidate’s home country.
 The carefully completed forms should be sent to:

 ICCROM-ATHAR Regional Conservation Centre in Sharjah, UAE